The Happiest States in America—Did Yours Make the List?

 This small state packs a big punch when it comes to its residents’ physical well-being, perhaps in part because it has some of America’s best hiking trails.
 Not only did it lead in Gallup’s physical well-being category, but it is also one of three Northeastern states to do so.
 More good news?
 WalletHub deemed it one of the states with the least number of working hours.

 Like their Southern counterparts, citizens of North Dakota are among the most financially secure in the nation.
 The Gallup poll ranked the state as fourth best in financial well-being, indicating that its residents are more likely to afford basic necessities and avoid financial worry.
 No surprise, then, that WalletHub says it’s the state with the lowest long-term unemployment and has the highest income growth.
-These are the best gifts to give from every state, including the film Fargo, based on the namesake town in North Dakota.

 If you’re looking for a strong, safe community that you can take pride in, look no further than this Northwestern state.
 Idaho earned one of the highest honors for community well-being in the nation, according to Gallup.
 Don’t see your state on the list?
 You can still get happy, according to the creator of The Happiness Project.